chrisj951/MiyooFlipPortMaster/README.md

 ## Thanks
 - Thanks to the PortMaster team for building PortMaster and all of the ports
 - Thanks to the muOS team for helping provide prebuilt libs for the ports to use
-- SPRUCE team for helping with testing of this
+- SPRUCE team / discord for helping with testing of this